The Best Free VPN for Torrenting – Updated Guide January 2019

 - A plethora of dedicated VPN clients (Free services usually don’t offer more than one of two types of clients or browser extensions)

 What is the Best Free VPN for Torrenting?
 (Author’s Recommendation)

 For us, it’s a tie between two services but for different reasons.
 We will opt for either Windsrcibe or PureVPN.
 Windsribe’s more generous data cap is our reason to recommend this service as a truly Free VPN for Torrenting, along with its high server count and immaculate user protection capabilities.
-And we recommend PureVPN if you want to buy a Best VPN for Torrenting that offers all the right features but isn’t too hard on the pocket.
+And we recommend PureVPN if you want to buy a Best Free VPN for Torrenting that offers all the right features but isn’t too hard on the pocket.